cj-wong/advent/README.md

 <a id="note-3">\[3\]</a> Depending on the needs of a problem, modules in `common` may either be subclassed or grow over time.
 In either case, modules remain backwards-compatible with earlier problems. [^](#repository-structure)

 An example of a subclassed module:
-- `Amplifier` in [amplifier.py](2019/common/amplifier.py) was the first subclassed module of `Interpreter` in [intcode.py]. `Amplifier` contains a different approach to solving a problem but uses the underlying *"Intcode"* interpreter.
+- `Amplifier` in [amplifier.py] was the first subclassed module of `Interpreter` in [intcode.py]. `Amplifier` contains a different approach to solving a problem but uses the underlying *"Intcode"* interpreter.

 An example of a growing module:
 - Initially in [intcode.py], only `1`, `2`, and `99` were valid operators.
 Now, `1` through `9` inclusive with optional "parameters" and `99` are valid.

+<a id="note-4">\[4\]</a> [config.py] is a general purpose utility module to be imported by solutions.
+It primarily features a file opener (and a subclass test file opener).
+The test file opener can also test input against the known answer (supplied in a prompt's description).
+Rather than manually create files, simply use the module.
+Use the [bare](common/a.py) file as a reference.

 ## Completion

 ### [2018](2018)

-Stars: 5
+Stars: In Progress...?

 ### [2019](2019)